 The produce is shipped at a wharf at about two miles and a half distance.
 On the two estates are 252 negroes, and 276 head of Cattle.

-A year later, and for the third time, Rosa remarried, this time to Norwood Witter, a plantation owner and widower from Westmoreland.
-It is apparent from various sources that Norwood was more interested in her wealth and what she could bestow on him.
-The marriage was an unhappy one that drained her wealth, leaving her with considerable debt.
+A year later, in 1753, Rosa entered her third marriage, this time to Norwood Witter, a plantation owner and widower from Westmoreland.
+Various sources suggest that Norwood was more interested in Rosa's wealth than in Rosa herself.
+The marriage proved unhappy, draining her finances and leaving her deeply in debt.
 Norwood died in 1765 and was buried in Westmoreland.

-In May 1767, she remarried for the fourth time, marrying the Hon.
-John Palmer, the Custos of St. James Parish.
-He was a widower and owner of the neighboring Palmyra estate which was located in the hills behind the Rose Hall estate, accessible via a bridle path through the woods.
-John had two sons from his previous marriage living in England when he married Rosa.
-Their marriage lasted 23 years, until her death on May 1st, 1790.
-Rosa left everything to John, who commissioned the famous English sculptor, John Bacon to produce a beautifully sculpted monument in her memory.
-It is today on prominent display in the St James parish church (see inset).
-John Palmer died seven years later in 1797.
+In May 1767, Rosa married for the fourth and final time.
+Her husband was the Honorable John Palmer, Custos of St. James Parish and a widower.
+He owned the neighboring Palmyra estate, nestled in the hills behind Rose Hall and accessible by a bridle path through the woods.
+John had two sons from a previous marriage living in England.
+His marriage to Rosa lasted 23 years, until Rosa's death on May 1, 1790.
+She bequeathed her entire estate to John, who commissioned a magnificent monument in her memory from the renowned English sculptor, John Bacon.
+It remains prominently displayed in the St. James parish church today.
+John Palmer died seven years later, in 1797.

-John died in 1797, in the same year that he remarried.
-The month of death is unclear; Hanover parish register shows it as October, and Trelawny's shows April.
-His new bride was twenty years old from Trelawny named Rebecca Ann James.
-She was well provided for after his death with an annual income of £1,680 sterling (£2,800 Jamaica currency) from the proceeds of the estates for the duration of her life.
-Both Rose Hall and Palmyra were placed in trust for John Palmer's sons and their heirs, but the property was never claimed by them and they did not have any heirs to claim it when they died.
-So, upon their deaths and by the terms of their father's will, Rose Hall and Palmyra reverted to the Hon.
-John Palmer's grand nephew, John Rose Palmer who moved to Jamaica in the same year to take charge of Rose Hall.
+John Palmer died in 1797, the same year he remarried.
+The exact month of his death remains uncertain, with records from Hanover parish listing October and Trelawny parish listing April.
+His new wife, twenty-year-old Rebecca Ann James of Trelawny, was well provided for after his passing.
+She received an annual income of £1,680 sterling (£2,800 Jamaican currency) from the estates for the rest of her life.
+Both Rose Hall and Palmyra were placed in trust for John Palmer's sons and their heirs.
+However, they never claimed the properties, and upon their deaths without heirs, the estates reverted to John Palmer's grandnephew, John Rose Palmer.
+He moved to Jamaica that same year to assume control of Rose Hall.

-John Rose Palmer married Annie Patterson who was 18, soon after returning to Jamaica and taking charge of the estates.
-Annie Mary Paterson was the daughter of John Paterson Esq. and his wife Juliana, of the Baulk, near Lucea.
-It is during this time period that the story of the White Witch of Rose Hall was born, and it is John Rose's new wife, Annie Palmer nee Paterson, that became the subject known as the White Witch of Rose Hall.
-Strangely, almost as many people were equally convinced that the story was in fact about Rosa Palmer, whose monument is still prominently displayed in the Parish church.
+Soon after taking charge of the estates, John Rose Palmer married eighteen-year-old Annie Patterson.
+Annie Mary Paterson was the daughter of John Paterson, Esq., and his wife, Juliana, of The Baulk, near Lucea.
+It was during this period that the legend of the White Witch of Rose Hall emerged, with Annie Palmer (née Paterson) as its central figure.
+Curiously, many believed the story referred to Rosa Palmer, whose monument remains prominently displayed in the parish church.

-Rose Hall had fallen into disrepair but things rapidly changed after John Rose took ownership of it.
-The mansion was restored and replenished for the arrival of his new bride and in 1820.
-They were married on March 28th, 1820 at Mount Pleasant, St James, the home of Annie's mother and her step father, Captain David Boyd.
-Ann's father had died before Annie's birth.
-John brought his new wife, Annie, to the newly restored mansion.
+Rose Hall had fallen into disrepair, but John Rose quickly revitalized the estate upon taking ownership.
+The mansion was restored and refurbished for his bride's arrival in 1820.
+They were married on March 28th, 1820, at Mount Pleasant in St. James, the home of Annie's mother and stepfather, Captain David Boyd.
+Annie's father had died before her birth.
+John brought his new bride to the revitalized Rose Hall.

 John Rose died seven years later, leaving assets totalling £1100 and a debt of £6000.
 The Rose Hall and Palmyra estates were in arrears on the annuity payable Rebecca Weekes, the widow of Hon.
 John Palmer, his great grand uncle who left him the estates.
 Annie sold whatever claim she had to Rose Hall and Palmyra estates to a Dr Bernard of Bristol for £200 sterling in 1830, and moved to Bonvista, St James, with the help of her Aunt, Ann Robina Brown and her husband William Augustus Dickson (q.v.), where she died in 1846.